 - Admission fee; ZAR 350/US$18 adults, ZAR 180/US$9 children.

 The most recognizable attraction in the city and definitely a must-visit place.
-Taking a cable car is the fastest and easiest way of getting to the top.
+Taking the cable car is the fastest and easiest way of getting to the top.
+If you’re up for a little adventure and have enough time you can get to the top following one of the Table Mountain hiking trails.
 From up there you can get some of the best views of the city and the surrounding area.
 Once on the top, you can spend a couple of hours there it’s a massive area with several great look-out points, walking routes, a restaurant, and a souvenir shop.
 The ride in the cable car takes 5 minutes.

 During December holiday and over the weekends in summer I’d recommend buying your tickets in advance.
 In the peak season, you might spend some time waiting in the queue to board the car.
 Besides some breathtaking views on the top of Table Mountain you can see many cute little dussies (rock rabbits) running around and occasional baboons looking for food.
 If you’re going up in the morning or evening take a jacket or a jumper it gets quite cool up there.